 Taxes on sugar-sweetened beverages might also push manufacturers to reformulate their products and adjust their marketing strategies to sell more sugar-free offerings.

 For example, the UK government claims that over 50 percent of beverage manufacturers have reduced the sugar content of products in anticipation of the new levy.

-In cases when people forgo soda in favor of water, reduced consumption of sugar-sweetened beverages might lead to reduced rates of type 2 diabetes and other diet-linked conditions.
+In cases when people forgo soda in favor of water, reduced consumption of sugar-sweetened beverages might lead to and other diet-linked conditions.

 However, it’s possible that some people might replace soft drinks with fruit juice or other products that contain high levels of natural sugars that aren’t taxed.

 Furthermore, taxes on sugar-sweetened beverages don’t target other sources of sugar in people’s diets or lower the cost of nutrient-rich foods and drinks that many people struggle to afford.